 Protein powder overnight oats are a simple breakfast that can be prepped before you go to bed, and enjoyed first thing in the morning.
 And the best thing is, they're gluten free, vegan and one serving contains a whopping 30 grams of protein!

 Morning is typically the busiest time of the day at our house.
 Everyone is getting ready to start their day, and there's just no time to prepare a healthy breakfast.
-That's where peanut butter overnight oats come to the rescue!
+That's where protein powder overnight oats come to the rescue!
 It takes just five minutes to put them together.
-Leave them in the fridge overnight, and you'll wake up to a yummy breakfast.
+Leave them in the fridge overnight, and you'll wake up to a yummy protein packed breakfast.
 What's not to love?

 Overnight oats are oats that have been soaked in liquid overnight.
 The liquid is absorbed by the oats, softening them and making them ready to eat in the morning without cooking them.
 They're the perfect, simple make-ahead breakfast.

 It's possible that overnight oats are healthier than their cooked counterparts.
 Soaking oats overnight causes the starches to break down, and reduces their phytic acid content.
 This means that they'll be much easier to digest than cooked oats.